- Singing the Faith: 527 (CD22 #2)

-Ruth Duck’s prayers of intercession in this hymn are underscored by a powerful desire for justice; and in particular, equality for the voices of females and children.
-Indeed, this is a hymn that might legitimately have found its place in the Justice and Peace section of Singing the Faith.
+Ruth Duck’s prayers of intercession in this hymn are underscored by a powerful desire for justice and, in particular, equality for the voices of females and children.
+Indeed, this is a hymn (like There is a new heaven, StF 738) that might legitimately have found its place in the Justice and Peace section of Singing the Faith.

-The hymn’s language is not complex, but the concision of the lines combined with striking phrase-making mean that Ruth’s concerns are crystal clear and memorable:
+The hymn’s language is not complex, but the concision of the lines, combined with striking phrase-making, means that Ruth’s vision is crystal clear and memorable:

 . . . a sheltered place, where love is tender, undefiled. . .

 . . . where passion’s fire burns not in force or careless lust. . .